 - Remove jars and let cool for 12 to 24 hours.
 Check the seal by removing the band and pressing the center of each lid.
 If you are able to indent the lid, your jam did not seal properly.
 Store in a cool, dry location for 1 for best quality, but may be good for up to 2 years.
 Be sure to test your jar for spoilage before using it.

 Keep in mind higher altitudes affect boiling, and you will need to process the jam differently.
 (I believe I read boiling points are lower at high altitudes.)

 - No Bake Blueberry Pie

 - Blueberry Mug Cake

-Grab your plump and juicy blueberries and make this blueberry jam recipe for yourself or gift to another blueberry lover.
-Best of all three simple ingredients are all you need.
+Grab your plump and juicy blueberries and make this blueberry jam recipe for yourself or gift it to another blueberry lover!

 Delicious no-pectin Blueberry Jam Recipe, made with 3 ingredients!
 It’s perfect for slathering on bread, English muffins, scones, and so much more!